huhuuitiygui/VirtualApp/README.md

 License Instructions
 ------
-VirtualApp virtual machine technology belongs to: Jining Luohe Network Technology Co., LTD. It applied for several VirtualApp intellectual property rights from 2015 to 2021 and` is protected by the Intellectual property Law of the People's Republic of China`.When you need to use the code on Github,**please purchase a commercial license**，and receive the full source code of the latest VirtualApp commercial version.Hundreds of licensed customers are paying to use the commercial version of VirtualApp code, and the app integrated with VirtualApp code is launched more than 200 million times a day.
-Many Android engineers provided us with user feedback in different scenarios, and through our technical team's continuous optimization and iteration, VirtualApp Commercial Edition code has better performance and higher compatibility. `The company of that year will become one of them after obtaining the license, and enjoy the technological achievements after the continuous iteration.
+VirtualApp virtual machine technology belongs to: Jining Luohe Network Technology Co., LTD. It applied for several VirtualApp intellectual property rights from 2015 to 2021 and` is protected by the Intellectual property Law of the People's Republic of China`.When you need to use the code on Github,**please purchase a commercial license**，and receive the full source code of the latest VirtualApp business version.Hundreds of licensed customers are paying to use the business version of VirtualApp code, and the app integrated with VirtualApp code is launched more than 200 million times a day.
+Many Android engineers provided us with user feedback in different scenarios, and through our technical team's continuous optimization and iteration, VirtualApp Business Edition code has better performance and higher compatibility. `The company of that year will become one of them after obtaining the license, and enjoy the technological achievements after the continuous iteration.
 And we can interact and collaborate with our licensed customers operationally, technically and commercially.`

 <br/>
 Person in charge: Mr. Zhang <br/>